-Earn a Lehigh University College of Education Certificate of Completion in the concentration that’s right for you.
-You can come to Lehigh or take classes on-line for these certificate programs.
-Some require 4 specific courses, while some require 6 specific courses.
+Earn a Lehigh University College of Education Certificate of Completion in the concentration that’s right for you!

 This certificate program provides a concentration of coursework in behavior analysis for practitioners interested in enhancing their knowledge and skills in implementing evidence-based behavioral support strategies.
 These course hours can be applied to the coursework required for the Pennsylvania Behavior Specialist licensure (you will need to meet additional hours and requirements to qualify).